ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 - See the coorolation between difficulty and (acceptence rate, frequency?, submissions, topics, like to dislike)
 - All data visualizations

-## General (TODO NEED TO FINISH)
-- How many problems are of "XYZ topic are there"
-- How many easy, med hard topics are there

 ```python
 data.describe()
 ```